thepowersgang/mrustc/README.md

 - Emit C code that is (more) human readable (uses names from the original source, reduced/no gotos)
 - Add alternate backends (e.g. LLVM IR, cretonne, ...)

-Note: All progress is against the source of rustc 1.19.0, rustc 1.29.0, AND rustc 1.39.0